liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

         appBar: AppBar(
           title: Text('My documents'),
         ),
-        body: Builder(
+        body: Builder( //body now wrapped in a Builder
-          builder: (context) => //this new BuildContext has a reference to the scaffold RaisedButton(
+          builder: (context) => // new BuildContext has a reference to the scaffold RaisedButton(
                 child: Text('Save all'),
                 onPressed: () => Scaffold.of(context).showSnackBar(mySnackBar),